business-and-financial

 The single biggest protection for forensic accountants is the legal system itself.
 Courts require human expert witnesses.
 Opposing attorneys need someone to cross-examine.
 Regulatory agencies need someone who can explain complex financial analysis in plain language.
 These institutional requirements create a floor under demand that AI cannot erode.

-Moreover, forensic accounting increasingly requires judgment about intent.
+Forensic accounting also increasingly requires judgment about intent.
 Did the CFO structure these transactions to deceive, or was it legitimate tax optimization?
 Was the bookkeeper negligent or complicit?
 These questions involve reading human behavior and organizational dynamics -- areas where AI provides data but cannot provide conclusions.
+The Theranos case, the Wirecard collapse, the 1MDB scandal, the Adani Group accusations: each turned not on whether the numbers were wrong, but on what the people behind the numbers intended.
+That is the forensic accountant's territory, and it is the territory least vulnerable to automation.

 Career Adaptation Strategies